 Working primarily in soft pastel, she uses her past experience with painting in oil to complete her work.
 In soft pastel she works “dark to light” using soft pastel sticks, pencils, and Pan Pastels instead of brushes and paints.
 Working with pure pigment applied to paper has been an exciting new challenge.
 Her goal with all of her work is to capture the beauty and wonder of God’s creation and to help viewers see that beauty.

-Ann is married to Steve and they are the parents of three grown children and four grandchildren.
+Ann is married to Steve and they are the parents of three grown children and five grandchildren.
 They make their home in Northeast Iowa.